slowernews/wisdom-tldr/README.md

 > *'If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
 If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*

-> *'Be Royal in your Own Fashion:  Act like a King to be treated like one.' -- Robert Greene (34th law of power)*
+> *'Be royal in your own fashion:  Act like a king to be treated like one.' -- Robert Greene (34th law of power)*

 > *'The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.'*